 The primary objectives of this Statement are to provide a single method of reporting conduit debt obligations by issuers and eliminate diversity in practice associated with (1) commitments extended by issuers, (2) arrangements associated with conduit debt obligations, and (3) related note disclosures.
-The requirements of this Statement are effective for reporting periods beginning after December 15, 2020.
-Earlier application is encouraged.
+This Statement achieves those objectives by clarifying the existing definition of a conduit debt obligation; establishing that a conduit debt obligation is not a liability of the issuer; establishing standards for accounting and financial reporting of additional commitments and voluntary commitments extended by issuers and arrangements associated with conduit debt obligations; and improving required note disclosures.
+As amended by GASB statement No. 95, the requirements of this Statement are effective for reporting periods beginning after December 15, 2021.
+Earlier application is encouraged